i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/dependencies.md

 ### Hosts

-To configure a logical dependency, go into the `Configuration > Notifications > Dependencies > Hosts` menu and click **Add**.
+To configure a logical dependency, go into the **Configuration > Notifications > Dependencies > Hosts** menu and click **Add**.

 ![image](../../assets/managing-notifications/dependencies.png)

 In this case, we have two types of host that come into play: one or more hosts (called master hosts) of which the status controls the execution and notification of other hosts (called dependent hosts).
-If you use the Centreon Broker, it is also possible to control the execution and notification of services (called dependent services) from master hosts.
+If you use the Broker, it is also possible to control the execution and notification of services (called dependent services) from master hosts.

 -   The **Name** and **Description** fields indicate the name and the description of the dependencies
--   The **Parent relationship** field should be ignored if you use the Centreon Engine.
+-   The **Parent relationship** field should be ignored if you use the Engine.
 If it is enabled, and if the dependencies links of the master host become unavailable, the dependencies in the process of creation is not taken into account.
 -   The **Execution Failure Criteria** field indicates the statuses of the master host(s) preventing the check of the hosts or the dependent services
 -   The **Notification Failure Criteria** field indicates the statuses of the master host(s) preventing the sending of notifications to the hosts or the dependent services
 -   The **Hostnames** list defines the master host(s)